2/26/2025

 Analyst, Millennium

-I certainly appreciate it.
-You all certainly invested into the ownership of the Chatham Lodging Trust.
-It was interesting that, but how it, as I part, I just had made one observation, which is that there were two filings from BlackRock that happened literally two days of each other and the most recent filing showed a reduction of about five or 6% of the ownership, literally within a span of two days.
-I just didn't know if you were aware of something substantially that happened that would reduce their ownership by
+I certainly appreciate you all certainly vested into the ownership of Chatham Lodging Trust.
+It was interesting that, however, as I part, I just had made one observation, which is that there were two filings from BlackRock that happened literally two days of each other, and the most recent filing showed a reduction of about 5% or 6% of the ownership, literally within a span of two days.
+I just didn't know if you were aware of something substantially that happened that would reduce their ownership by a few million shares.

 speaker